 Sayaka Ishibashi is another alumna of Ushimitsu High School, and good friends with Ryoko Katsuragi during the events of the game.
 Sayaka gives the protagonist information on Shinobu, as she was in the same class as her.
 In addition, she brings a yearbook that helps the protagonist to identify Tatsuya Uchida as Tatsuya Hibino.

 Teruhiko Uchida was the original murder suspect in the death of Genjiro Kaneda.
 Teruhiko owned a factory, but lost it because of Genjiro.
 He was very bitter over this, so he was the original murder suspect.
 However, he committed suicide two days before Genjiro's murder.
 Teruhiko is the father of Tatsuya Hibino.

-Despite the original game never being released outside of Japan, the Super Famicom version of Famicom Tantei Club Part II was unofficially translated into English in 2004 by two people well-known in the fan translation scene: Tomato (known for his work on Mother 3, Star Ocean, and official translations such as One Piece) and Demiforce (a person who has done ROM hacking work on games such as Radical Dreamers and who developed the game Trism for the iPhone).
-They changed many graphic-related Japanese characters (such as on the school's sign), added a few American references (such as one to Law & Order), and even added a reference to Demiforce (the protagonist can discover some graffiti that says "Demiforce forever!").
+Despite the original game never being released outside of Japan, the Super Famicom version of Famicom Tantei Club Part II was unofficially translated into English in 2004 by a team lead by Demiforce (a programmer who also developed the game Trism for the iPhone).
+The team changed many graphical elements in the game, such as the school's sign, but a few refrences were also added to the translation, such as one to Law & Order and even a piece of graffiti that can be discovered stating "Demiforce forever!"